Jyou965/machine_learning_on_chain_analysis_price_prediction_btc/README.md

 1. During the process, we had three key strategic decisions to make:

-    A. To predict BTC prices or returns: We tried both and decided to predict prices due to more reasonable results.
+    A. To predict BTC prices or to predict BTC returns: We tried both and decided to predict prices due to more reasonable results.

     B. To use Lasso Regressor to select features or use correlations to manually select features:  We tried both.
 Lasso Regressor singled out hash rate as the only feature to be used, which could be very insightful.
 However, predictive results were not as good as using correlations to narrow down the number of features to 12.
 As such, we chose the latter approach.
 But Lasso Regressor's initial selection of hash rate is well worth further investigation.